logzio/logz-docs/_source/user-guide/infrastructure-monitoring/prometheus-importing-dashbds.md

 pip install -r requirements.txt && python3 main.py
 ```

-##### Check Logz.io for your metrics
+##### Check Logz.io for your dashboards

-Once the conversion has been completed, log in to your Logz.io Metrics account, and open [the Logz.io Metrics tab](https://app.logz.io/#/dashboard/metrics/).
+Once the conversion has been completed, log in to your Logz.io Metrics account, and open [the Logz.io Dashboards tab](https://app.logz.io/#/dashboard/).

 </div>